All Products

 Note

-You can adapt the NVIDIA Persistence Daemon installation script to your operating system to ensure it works properly.
+You can adapt the NVIDIA Persistence Daemon installation script for your operating system to ensure it works correctly.

-3. Run the following command again to confirm that Persistence Mode is On.
+3. Run the following command to verify that the Persistence Mode is set to on.

 nvidia-smi